-In order to plan for your future and resolve any of these issues, contact Fern J. Finkel at Fern Finkel & Associates, PLLC., 26 Court Street, Suite 2500, Brooklyn, New York 11242, 347-296-8200 (telephone), 718-965-3185 (fax), ffinkel@ffelderlaw.com.
+In order to plan for your future or address issues of concern, contact Fern J. Finkel at Fern Finkel & Associates, PLLC., 26 Court Street, Suite 2500, Brooklyn, New York 11242, 347-296-8200 (telephone), 718-965-3185 (fax), ffinkel@ffelderlaw.com.

 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, or Fern Finkel & Associates, PLLC.